 Gurdjieff was a writer, choreographer and esotericist who taught throughout his life, primarily in Russia and France.
 His teaching of the Fourth Way still has a worldwide following today.
-This is a system for the development of the human being, in which body, mind and soul are to be harmoniously integrated.
+This is a system for the development of the human being in which body, mind and soul are to be harmoniously integrated.
 Georges I. Gurdjieff was probably born in Russia in 1866 and died in Paris in 1949.
-His teachings are known today mainly through his most famous disciple P.D.
-Ouspensky, who was the first to make his studies known to a wider public.
-So also his teaching on the Enneagram, which Gurdjieff presented to his students in 1916.
+His teachings are today mainly known through his most famous disciple P.D.
+Ouspensky, who was the first to present his studies to a wider public.
+Therefore also his teaching on the Enneagram, which Gurdjieff presented to his students in 1916.

-Whether he developed the system entirely himself or relied primarily on ancient sources that he encountered on his numerous travels is still disputed today.
+Whether he developed the system entirely by himself or relied mainly on ancient sources he encountered on his numerous travels is still disputed today.
 Gurdjieff used the system of the Enneagram in the context of his teaching of the Fourth Way.
-This contains elements from Christianity, Buddhism, Sufism, Kabbalistic teachings and Judaism, among others.
-Gurdjieff considered self-deception to be one of the greatest evils from which human beings suffer.
+This contains elements from Christianity, Buddhism, Sufism, Kabbalistic teachings, and Judaism, among others.
+Gurdjieff considered self-deception to be one of the greatest evils from which human beings had to suffer.
 In his opinion, it is the greatest obstacle between man and the development of his fullest potential.
+Potential.

 Nine different personality types are described with the enneagram.
 They are usually referred to in short form as "ones", "twos" and so on.
 Each personality type is distinguished by characteristic qualities that influence his thinking, feeling and acting and determine his value system.
 The following characteristics are attributed to the Enneatypes:

-Basically, no personality type is "better" or "worse" than another - the type only says something about how an individual approaches, sees and behaves in the world.
+Basically, no personality type is "better" or "worse" than another - the type only gives indications about how an individual approaches, sees and behaves in the world.
 Mixed types are common.
 The Enneagram type is meant to describe only the most salient personality traits that represent a basic tendency.
-The type system is differentiated by the so-called "wings" - types that lie to the right and left of the basic type on the Enneagram diagram.
+The type system is differentiated by the so-called "wing" - types that deviate to the right and left of the basic type on the Enneagram diagram.
 For example, a Two ("helper type") is often said to also possess traits of Ones ("perfectionists") and/or Threes ("doers").
 Depending on which influences are stronger, one speaks of a "left wing" or a "right wing".

 The Enneagram model is still widely used today, although it is not without controversy.
-Thus, it finds its application in psychology, although it is considered by many psychologists as too little
+Thus, it finds its application in psychology, although it is considered by many psychologists as too unreliable

-reliable or even arbitrary.
-In addition to this lack of scientific foundation, it is above all the sometimes very different interpretations of the types that are repeatedly criticised.
-Nevertheless, because of its relevance to everyday life, the model is quite popular in the business world, among others, and is used, for example, in job interviews and for personnel coaching.
+or even arbitrary.
+In addition to this lack of scientific foundation, the sometimes very different interpretations of the types are repeatedly criticised.
+Nevertheless, because of its relevance to everyday life, the model is quite popular in the business world and is used, for example, in job interviews and for personnel coaching.
 The Christian churches have an ambivalent relationship to the Enneagram, but it is still widely used by Catholics, the Protestant Church and even evangelical Christians, for example in the course of pastoral care or life coaching.

 Because of its high prevalence and its very different areas of application, there are quite different test versions.
 They range from the 8-question quick test to the elaborate question inventory comprising more than a hundred questions.
 Many of these tests can be taken online on the Internet.
 A typical Enneagram personality test consists of a number of statements that are ticked off by the respondent as true or false.